Gray wolf population by country: Other states (vagrant wolves)

 Occasionally, wolves from Canada disperse into upstate New York.
 This has been officially confirmed three times in the 21st century.
 The most recent wolf found in New York was killed by a hunter who mistook it for a coyote during the latter's hunting season in 2021.

 Mexico

 The wolf was extirpated from Mexico in the 1970s, when the U.S. and Mexican governments cooperated to capture all remaining wild Mexican wolves and initiate a captive-breeding program in an attempt to save the local subspecies.

 On 9 March 2022, two new breeding pairs of Mexican gray wolves were released into the wild in the state of Chihuahua in northern Mexico, bringing the total number of Mexican gray wolves in the country to around 45 wild individuals.
+In 2026, eight wolves were released into Durango.